Jacey-Chang/usflight2020/_posts/2020-12-18-Airport-flight-change-COVID.md

 <div id="hv-chart-1"></div>

 ### Percent Change
+<div id="hv-chart-3"></div>
 <div id="hv-chart-2"></div>

-<div id="hv-chart-3"></div>
+<div id="hv-chart-4"></div>

 ### Is flight change related with COVID cases?

-Below is the COVID cases by week in counties where the airports located.

-As shown in the figures, there doesn't seem to be a clear relationship between COVID cases and flight change.
+Based on the COVID cases by week in counties where the airports located, there doesn't seem to be a clear relationship between COVID cases and flight change.

 Flight quantity and change are more closely related with airport features.
-<div id="hv-chart-4"></div>